 He had a one-off appearance in the IMSA Championship, driving for CORE Autosport at Daytona 24 Hours, and also joined Stratton Motorsport in two British GT Championship rounds.

 In 2017, Plowman participated full-time in the British GT Championship, driving the #53 Nissan 370Z GT4 for Team RJN/UltraTek Racing.
 His co-driver was Richard Taffinder.
-They were the best Pro-Am crew in the seventh race of the season at Spa, finishing 20th in the overall standings at the end of the season.
+They finished just 20th in the overall GT4 standings at the end of the season.